- Home

 (23) The Superintendent shall create a communication dashboard for the program that includes:

-(a) a counselor contact list for an eligible student that is accessible to an authorized online course provider; and
+(a) a counselor contact list that is accessible to an authorized online course provider; and

 (b) progress monitoring fields containing: